 Frida had several surgeries again but her condition did not improve.
 In 1953 her leg had to be amputated because of gangrene.

 Frida decorated her prosthetic leg so no one would notice.

 Frida’s mother was a strong Catholic.
 Even though Frida rejected the faith we do see a lot of Catholic influences and symbols in her art.
-One of these being the thorn crown Jesus wore at the crucifixion.
+One of these is the thorn crown Jesus wore at the crucifixion.
 In Self-Portrait with Thorn Necklace and Hummingbird, 1940.

 Frida’s art is also influenced by little paintings on tin called Ex-votos.
 Ex-votos were painted by amateur artists as little gratitude prayers, thanking the Saints for answering prayers.
 Returning a lost pet or helping them survive an operation.
 The tiny paintings usually lack depth and are narrative in their nature.
 Frida had a collection of over 200 Ex-votos in her house that she liked.
 We can clearly see her styles draw from these.

 Roots also play an important role in Frida’s art.
 This is her dream to give birth as a childless woman.
-The vine that grows from her abdomen ends in blood instead of life.
+The vine that grows from her abdomen ends in the blood instead of life.
 It depicts her frustration and loss with not being able to be a mother.